lakejs/lake-docs/reference/index.md

 ### requestAction

-The request URL for uploading file.
+Defines the request URL for uploading file.

 * Type: `URL`